Smithia purpurea: Habitat

 In open moist sunny areas on basaltic outcrops and is abundant on basalt mesas with an elevation of 800 m above sea level.

 Ecology

-In patches on open plateaux, banks of streamlets, road sides and farm bunds of Gghat regions.
+In patches on open plateaux, banks of streamlets, road sides and farm bunds of Ghat regions.
 More frequently encountered near village environs and disturbed places.

 Etymology

 The genus is named after British botanist and physician Sir James Edward Smith and the specific epithet refers to the purple colour of the flower.